Loyola University Chicago: Religious education

 Loyola's Department of Theology offers undergraduate and graduate courses in the study of systematic theology, ethics, and Biblical studies, offering a diverse set of classes that are not limited to religious studies in a Catholic context.

-Loyola hosts a Jesuit First Studies Program, one of three in the country, with Fordham University and Saint Louis University housing the other two.
-During a three-year period in the program, Jesuit Scholastics and Brothers generally study philosophy and some theology.
+Until 2025, Loyola hosted a Jesuit First Studies Program, one of three in the country, with Fordham University and Saint Louis University housing the other two.
+During a three-year period in the program, Jesuit Scholastics and Brothers generally studied philosophy and some theology.
 First Studies is one part of an eleven-year formation process toward the Jesuit priesthood.
 This program is administered by the Midwest Province of the Society of Jesus.

-Until 2019, Loyola also hosted Saint Joseph College Seminary, which served the Catholic Archdiocese of Chicago and provided vocational training to candidates for the diocesan priesthood.
-Loyola University also provided religious education for those seeking careers in lay ministry with the Loyola University Institute of Pastoral Studies, as well as degree opportunities in interdisciplinary Catholic studies.
+Until 2019, Loyola also hosted Saint Joseph College Seminary, which served the Catholic Archdiocese of Chicago and provided training to candidates for the diocesan priesthood.

 Schools and colleges

 Loyola Chicago is composed of the following schools and colleges: